-A student's internal sense of being masculine, feminine, nonbinary, genderqueer, agender, etc. A student's gender may be the same as their legal sex (cisgender) or different from their legal sex (transgender), and their gender may change over time.
-Please see AP 5041 for a complete listing of definitions and further information, Students, please fill out the Information Change Form online and submit to A&R as instructed.
+A student's gender identiy is the internal sense of being masculine, feminine, nonbinary, genderqueer, agender, etc. A student's gender may be the same as their legal sex (cisgender) or different from their legal sex (transgender), and their gender may change over time.
+Please see AP 5041 for a complete listing of definitions and further information, Students, please fill out the Information Change Form online and submit as instructed.